bright/new-www/content/blog/choosing-mvp-tech-stack-in-2023-what-a-startup-founder-should-know.md

 **Node.js, NestJS**

-**Node.js** is a backend technology that enables for example to build APi that communicates with mobile or web. **Nest.js** is a framework for Node.js.
+**Node.js** is a backend technology that enables for example to build API that communicates with mobile or web. **Nest.js** is a framework for Node.js.

 ## Choose MVP stack wisely